Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image

 A:

 We meet on Thursdays from September to May.
 Our class day starts at 9:20am and runs until 3:15pm. (though you will likely need to either come earlier or stay later, depending on your weekly job duty.)
 There are two 15-week semesters and a built-in snow day.
-We take two weeks in Decemver and all of January off for Winter Break and one week off for Spring Break.
+We take two weeks in December and all of January off for Winter Break and one week off for Spring Break.

 Q: